Fuhrmann/xenforo-prefix-forum-listing/README.md

 Go to Appearance -> Styles Properties -> Prefix Forum Listing to set some styles to customize the output!
 Go to Tools -> Rebuild Cache to clean the cache built by this addon!

+## 1.2.5

+To upgrade just copy the new folder and overwrite the old folder and upgrade the add-on using the new .xml in the .zip file.

+Fixes:
+- XenForo 1.5.4 compatibility.
+- Consistently tooltip css.

 ## 1.2.4

 To upgrade just copy the new folder and overwrite the old folder and upgrade the add-on using the new .xml in the .zip file.